ghent360/PrntrBoard/README.md

 Status
 ------
 I have made prototypes of the TMC2130 board design (rev0) - the board has a few bugs, that are corrected in the rev1 version.
-I have validated the heaters and fan controls are operational.
-Working the kinks out of the motor driver wiring.
+Rev0 did not have LCD screen, it was added in Rev1.
+I'm trying to work-out the thermal design issues.

+Tested circuits:
+  + Heater control
+  + Thermistor input
+  + Fan control
+  + Motor driver control (only E1)

+Circuits that need verification:
+  + End stops
+  + Stall guard alerd from the motor driver
+  + Z probe

 The TMC2660 branch status is: the rev0 board is fully routed and passes DRC checks.
 I have not made any prototypes of the board, because 2660 drivers are hard to find due to low stock levels at suppliers.